 The most significant economic factor for the District is the State of Oregon's State School Fund.
-For the year ended June 30, 2021, the State School Fund - General Support provided over seventy percent of the District's General Fund program resources.
+For the year ended June 30, 2022, the State School Fund - General Support provided over seventy percent of the District's General Fund program resources.

-The District projects a small decrease in enrollment for the 2021-2022 fiscal year, however, the COVID-19 pandemic increases the uncertainty of this projection.
+The District projects status quo enrollment for the 2022-2023 fiscal year, however, the effects of the pandemic increase the uncertainty of this projection.

-The District's Budget Committee and School Board considered these factors while preparing the District's budget for the 2021-22 fiscal year.
+The District's Budget Committee and School Board considered these factors while preparing the District's budget for the 2022-23 fiscal year.